Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

 \subsection{Properties of {\em Split} $\cap$ $[\La]$}

 In this section, we will establish some properties of the class {\em Split} $ \cap \; [\La]$.
-We will pose a conjecture on the characterization of this class.
+We conjecture a characterization of this class.
 First, we need to introduce a few definitions.

-A vertex $x$ {\em dominates} a vertex $y$ if $N(y) \subseteq N(x) \cup \{x\}$, where $N(a)$ denotes the set of vertices adjacent to a vertex $a$.
-Vertex $x$ is {\em comparable} to vertex $y$ if $x$ dominates $y$, or vice versa.
-The domination relation is a partial order.
-A vertex is {\em maximal} if it is not dominated by another vertex.
-If vertex $x$ belongs to a set $X$ of vertices of $G$, we will say that $x$ is an {\em $X$-vertex}.
-We let $G-X$ denote the subgraph of $G$ induced by the vertices belonging to $V(G)$ but not to $X$.
-We let $N(X)$ denote the set of vertices outside $X$ that have some neighbors in $X$.
-Two vertices $a,b$ are {\em twins} if $N(a) \cup \{a\} = N(b) \cup \{b\}$ or $N(a) = N(b)$.
+Recall that $N(x)$ denotes the set of vertices adjacent to vertex $x$.
+Vertices $x$ and $y$ are called {\em twins} if either they are non-adjacent and $N(x)=N(y)$ or if they are adjacent and $N(x) \cup \{x\} = N(y) \cup \{y\}$.
+A vertex $x$ {\em dominates} a vertex $y$ if $N(y) \subseteq N(x) \cup \{x\}$.
+The domination relation is reflexive and transitive, but need not be antisymmetric - twins dominate each other.
+Two vertices are {\em comparable} if one dominates the other.
+A vertex is called {\em maximal} if it is not dominated by any other vertex.

+Let $X$ be a subset of vertices of $G=(V,E)$.
+A vertex which belongs to $X$ is called an {\em $X$-vertex}.
+We use $N(X)$ to denote the set of vertices not in $X$ which have at least one neighbor in $X$.
+We use $G-X$ to denote the subgraph of $G$ induced by the vertices of $G$ which are not in $X$.

+We say that an $\La$-path lies on a horizonal (vertical) line $Q$ if its horizontal (vertical) part intersects $Q$ in a grid edge.
+An $\La$-path $L_1$ lies on another $\La$-path $L_2$ if part of $L_1$ lies on part of $L_2$.
+We say an $\La$-path $L_1$ lies above (below) another $\La$-path or horizontal line $L_2$ if the y-coordinate of the horizontal part of $L_1$ is greater (less) than the y-coordinate of the horizontal part of $L_2$.
+Lying to the left or right is defined similarly.

 A {\em split partition} $(C,S)$ of a graph $G$ is a partition of its vertices into a clique $C$ and a stable set $S$.
 We will enumerate the vertices of $S$ as $\{s_1, ..., s_k\}$.
-In this section, we consider split graphs that admit $[\La]$-representations.

 Let $G$ be an $[\La]$-graph with a split partition $(C,S)$.
-It follows from Theorem~\ref{lem:Gol2009} that $C$ corresponds to an edge-clique.
 Consider an $[\La]$-representation of $G$ on the grid.
-We may assume without loss of generality that the edge of the grid that belongs to all of $C$ is vertical.
-The horizontal parts of paths of $C$ are called {\em branches}.
-The vertical part of $C$ below the first (top) branch is called the {\em trunk}.
-The vertical part of $C$ above the first branch is called the {\em crown} (see figure~\ref{fig:L-representation}).
+It follows from Lemma \ref{lem:Gol2009} that $C$ corresponds to an edge-clique.
+We may assume without loss of generality that the edge of the grid that belongs to all $\La$-paths of $C$ is vertical.
+The horizontal parts of $\La$-paths of $C$ are called {\em branches}.
+Let $F$ be the vertical line-segment which is the union of the vertical parts of all $\La$-paths of $C$.
+The part of $F$ below the first (top) branch is called the {\em trunk}.
+The part of $F$ above the first branch is called the {\em crown} (see Figure~\ref{fig:L-representation}).
+All $\La$-paths of $C$ contain the lowest grid-edge of the crown; call this the {\em base} of the crown.